raymondragon/gate/README.md

 ## Contact

-For issues and discussion, please open an issue on GitHub or contact the project maintainer at [3092mk@gmail.com].
+For issues and discussion, please open an issue on GitHub.